 • Christian Universities Online 2017: 50 most affordable Christian colleges and universities

 • Founded in 1882

 •62 degree programs: five associate, 35 bachelor’s, 19 master’s, and

 one doctorate; over 150 academic concentrations; 21 programs fully online

 • Program recognitions include National Council for Accreditation of Teacher Education (NCATE); Association for Childhood Education International (ACEI); National Association for the Education of Young Children (NAEYC); Council for Exceptional Children (CEC); the National Council for the Teachers of Mathematics (NCTM); National Council for Teachers of English (NCTE); National Council for the Social Studies (NCSS); Teachers of English to Speakers of Other Languages (TESOL); Association of Christian Schools International (ACSI) for teacher certification; Council for Social Work Education (CSWE); Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE); Association of Theological Schools; Commission on Collegiate Nursing Education; and National Association of Schools of Music (NASM).

-• Students come from 30 states and almost 40 countries.
+• Students come from 35 states and 40 countries.

 • The residential campus is set on a hillside overlooking the Hudson River and the Tappan Zee Bridge.
 The neighboring village of Nyack includes numerous restaurants, cultural centers, and shops.
 The Palisades Center, Appalachian Trail, historical sites, and parks are all nearby.
 The commuter campus is located in lower Manhattan across from Battery Park near well-known sites such as the World Trade Center, Wall Street, and Federal Hall.
 Both campuses allow for exciting internship, service, and ministry opportunities.